dreamcat4/docker-images/ps3netsrv/README.md

 ### File permissions

 By default ps3netsrv will run as the `ps3netsrv` user and group.
 With a default `uid:gid` of `38008:38008`.
 Same as it's TCP port number.
+So you will never forget.

 You can change it's UID and GID to your liking by setting the following docker env vars: